msfjarvis/msfjarvis.dev/content/viscerion-privacy.md

 **Service Providers**

-I do not employ any third-party services that will collect your data, all operations on WireGuard-KT are offline and completely anonymous.
+I do not employ any third-party services that will collect your data, all operations on Viscerion are offline and completely anonymous.

 **Links to Other Sites**